 The Ann B. Barshinger Cancer Institute has a clinical research department that keeps our team apprised of the latest advances in research, including new and promising therapies that are on the horizon, and clinical trials that may benefit our patients.

-Our team includes a regulatory specialist and two clinical research nurses who participate in tumor boards (multidisciplinary meetings to review active cancer cases) and work closely with the physicians to identify patients who might meet the criteria for a clinical study.
-The nurses also help patients navigate the process of screening for and participating in clinical trials, providing education and support, symptom management, and care coordination throughout the study.
+Our team includes a regulatory specialist and clinical research nurses who participate in tumor boards (multidisciplinary meetings at which cases and treatment options are reviewed) and work closely with the physicians to identify patients who might meet the criteria for a clinical study.
+The nurses also help patients navigate the process of screening for and participating in clinical trials, providing education and support, symptom management, and care coordination throughout the duration of the study.

 The Cancer Institute takes part in large, national studies sponsored by the National Cancer Institute through groups such as the Eastern Cooperative Oncology Group, the Radiation Therapy Oncology Group and the American College of Surgeons Oncology Group.
 We also collaborate with our colleagues at the Abramson Cancer Center to identify any studies taking place in Philadelphia that may be a good fit for our patients.

 Current Oncology Clinical Trials

 Current oncology treatment trials open for participation include:

 - METAMORPH-Penn—Metastatic Markers of Recurrent Tumor Phenotype for Breast Cancer

 - ImPASSION030 AFT/Genentech—A Phase III, Multicenter, Randomized, Open-Label Study Comparing Atezolizumab (ANTI-PD-L1 Antibody) in Combination with Adjuvant Anthracycline/Taxane-Based Chemotherapy versus Chemotherapy Alone in Patients with Operable Triple-Negative Breast Cancer